vapourlang/vapour-website/docs/introduction.md

 # Introduction

-Vapour is a typed superset of R, in other words, it is somewhat like writing R code but with type declarations (and some neat other little features).
+Vapour is a typed superset of R.

-Vapour code is bound to be different from R and will always be more verbose.
+Vapour code is bound to be different from R and will likely be more verbose.
 The aim of the language is to make (R) code more readable, maintainable, and robust.